-To wash all of this down (seeing as there were no Scandanavian wines on the list…!) we had a bottle of Altos “Las Hormigas” Malbec 2002 from the Lujan de Cuyo region of Mendoza.
-I’m really sorry I was talking too much to take proper tasting notes because this was a SERIOUSLY delicious wine.
-It was everythign a New World Malbec should be – big, fruity, well-rounded with soft tannins – in a word, delicious.
+To wash all of this down (seeing as there were no Scandanavian wines on the list…!) we had a bottle of Altos “Las Hormigas” Malbec 2002 from the Lujan de Cuyo region of Mendoza – a SERIOUSLY delicious wine.
+It was everything a New World Malbec should be – big, fruity, well-rounded with soft tannins – in a word, marvellous.
 It knocked my socks off and was a bargain at under £20.
 In fact, it probably had a minor role to play in the fact that I nearly twisted my ankle and narrowly avoided cracking my skull open.
 You guessed it – here’s my second Glas caveat: be Very Very Alert when you visit the bathroom!!
-Yes, it’s true that they do have a sign on the door saying mind the step, but you’ve seen signs like this a hundred times and they usually means there’s slightly uneven ground about.
+Yes, it’s true that they do have a sign on the door saying mind the step, but you’ve seen signs like this a hundred times and they usually means there’s slightly uneven ground ahead.
 Not this time.
-What you find here is that you open the door and you might perhaps still be talking to yuor friend behind you (or whatever) and not staring intently at the ground.
+What you find here is that you open the door and you might perhaps still be talking to your friend behind you and not staring intently at the ground ahead.
 You take one step inside and then… the ground disappears and you’re left flailing wildly, trying not to hit any of the rapidly-approaching walls or the floor.
 Yes – that would be the step they’re talking about right there.
 A fully-fledged step about a foot inside the bathroom door and invisible if you are not concentrating.
 And it’s a step down, so it’s not as if you just stumble upstairs, you literally take a tumble!
 In the end I sacrificed my ankle and saved my skull and luckily no permanent harm was done.
 But when they tell you to watch your step, listen to them!!

 And then, despite the fact that I had tried to fling myself into the masonry, and despite the fact that I was quite literally stuffed, the dessert menu appeared and all resistance crumbled.
 I’m a sucker for figs and there it was on the menu – roast fig, “Flagg punch ice cream” (??!) & walnut toast.
 How can you say no?
 Sadly I didn’t ask what Flagg punch ice cream might be, but it’s taste was kind of like rum ‘n raisin without the raisins, if that makes sense.
 The fig was roasted whole and drizzled with some of its own syrup and the walnut toast was like very thin walnut biscotti sandwiching the ice cream – perfect for scooping up a morsel of fig, a dollop of ice cream and transporting to your mouth!
 The dessert managed to be texturally interesting, not too sweet and surprisingly light, but still looked decadent.
 A big winner on all fronts!